 - Review and approve, require modifications in, or withhold approval of proposed significant changes regarding the care and use of animals in ongoing activities.

 - Be authorized to suspend an activity involving animals if it determines that the activity is not being conducted in accordance with the description provided by the investigator and approved by the IACUC, and/or in accordance with specifications in IV.C.6 of PHS Policy (i.e., any activity that is not being conducted in accordance with applicable provisions of the AWA, the PHS Guide for the Care and Use of Laboratory Animals, the University’s assurance, or PHS Policy).
 This action may be taken only after review of the matter at a convened meeting of a quorum of the IACUC and a vote for suspension by the majority of the quorum present.
 The IO, in consultation with the IACUC, shall review the reasons for the suspension, take appropriate corrective action, and report that action with a full explanation to the Office of Laboratory Animal Welfare (OLAW) or the Animal and Plant Health Inspection Service (APHIS), and any agency or sponsor funding that activity.

 - Evaluate institutional compliance with the Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals, the USDA Animal Welfare Regulations, and University policies.

 - Report noncompliance and any suspensions to the Office of Laboratory Animal Welfare (OLAW).

 The committee is made up of:

 At least five (5) members, including a veterinarian with program responsibilities, a scientist experienced in laboratory animal research, a non-scientist, and an individual who has no other affiliation with OSU besides membership on the IACUC.
 The Institutional Official (IO) appoints IACUC members.
-The IO is the vice president for research and technology transfer.
+The IO is the vice president for research.